 GEOSCIENTISTS-IN-TRAINING (GIT)

-If you are a recent graduate of Bachelor of Science degree, or equivalent, and apply for membership within 6 months of your date of graduation, the first year of annual dues is waived.
+If you are a recent graduate of a Bachelor of Science in geosciences, or the equivalent, and apply for registration within 6 months of your date of graduation, your first year of annual dues is waived.
 Please note that the application fee still applies.

 How do I apply?